radius-project/radius/README.md

 ## Getting started

 1. Follow the [getting started guide](https://docs.radapp.dev/getting-started/) to install and try out Radius
-1. Visit the [Tutorials](https://docs.radapp.dev/tutorials) and [User Guides](https://docs.radapp.dev/guides) to get up and running with Radius.
+1. Visit the [Tutorials](https://docs.radapp.dev/tutorials) and [User Guides](https://docs.radapp.dev/guides) to learn more about Radius and start radifying your apps

 ## Getting help